AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 Curvilinear Coordinates
 =======================

-The linear solvers support curvilinear coordinates including 1D spherical and 2d cylindrical :math:`(r,z)`.
+Some of the linear solvers support curvilinear coordinates including 1D spherical and 2d cylindrical :math:`(r,z)`.
 In those cases, the divergence operator has extra metric terms.
-If one does not want the solver to include the metric terms because they have been handled in other ways, one can call :cpp:`setMetricTerm(bool)` with :cpp:`false` on the :cpp:`LPInfo` object passed to the constructor of linear operators.
+If one does not want the solver to include the metric terms because they have been handled in other ways, one can turn them off with a setter funtion.
+For the cell-centered linear solvers `MLABecLaplacian` and `MLPoisson`, one can call :cpp:`setMetricTerm(bool)` with :cpp:`false` on the :cpp:`LPInfo` object passed to the constructor of linear operators.
+For the node-based `MLNodeLaplacian`, one can call :cpp:`setRZCorrection (bool)` with :cpp:`false` on the `MLNodeLaplacian` object.

+`MLABecLaplacian` and `MLPoisson` support both spherical and cylindrical coordinates, while `MLNodeLaplacian` supports only cylindrical at this time.
+Note that to use cylindrical coordinates with `MLNodeLaplacian`, the application code must scale ``sigma`` by the radial coordinate before calling :cpp:`setSigma()`.

 Embedded Boundaries
 ===================